730 Campus Crisis and Emergency Management

 Responsible Officer: Assistant Vice President, University Police

 Middle Tennessee State University (MTSU or University) considers emergency preparedness and planning activities essential for maintaining the safety and security of the campus and our community.
 This policy ensures that the University develops and maintains plans and procedures utilizing emergency mitigation, preparedness, response, and recovery criteria consistent with the National Incident Management System and the Tennessee Emergency Management Plan.
-These plans and procedures will help ensure that the University is able to respond appropriately in the case of emergencies or disasters which could occur within or around the University in order to mitigate risks to students, faculty, staff, and property.
+These plans and procedures will help ensure that the University is able to respond appropriately in the case of emergencies or disasters that could occur within or around the University to mitigate risks to students, faculty, staff, and property.

 II.
 Definitions, Types, and Levels of Crisis